Eventual-Inc/Daft/docs/source/user_guide/poweruser/partitioning.rst

 1. **Have Enough Partitions**: our general recommendation for high throughput and maximal resource utilization is to have *at least* ``2 x TOTAL_NUM_CPUS`` partitions, which allows Daft to fully saturate your CPUs.
 2. **More Partitions**: if you are observing memory issues (excessive spilling or out-of-memory (OOM) issues) then you may choose to increase the number of partitions.
 This increases the amount of overhead in your system, but improves overall memory stability (since each partition will be smaller).
-3. **Fewer Partitions**: if you are observing a large amount of overhead (especially during shuffle operations such as joins and sorts), then you may choose to decrease the number of partitions.
+3. **Fewer Partitions**: if you are observing a large amount of overhead (e.g. if you observe that shuffle operations such as joins and sorts are taking too much time), then you may choose to decrease the number of partitions.
 This decreases the amount of overhead in the system, at the cost of using more memory (since each partition will be larger).

 .. seealso::
     :doc:`./memory` - a guide for dealing with memory issues when using Daft